Tau Ceti: Rotation

 where veq is the velocity at the equator, and i is the inclination angle of the rotation axis to the line of sight.
 For a typical G8 star, the rotation velocity is about 2.5 km/s.
 The relatively low rotational velocity measurements may indicate that Tau Ceti is being viewed from nearly the direction of its pole.

+More recently, a 2023 study has estimated a rotation period of 46±4 days and a veq sin i of 0.1±0.1 km/s, corresponding to a pole-on inclination of 7±7 deg.